sahanac2004/Choco_House/README.md

 This is a simple Django application for managing a fictional chocolate house.
 The application allows users to manage seasonal flavor offerings, ingredient inventory, and customer flavor suggestions with allergy concerns.
 The data is managed using SQLite.

+## Problem Statement
+Create a simple Python application for a fictional chocolate house that uses SQLite to manage:

+1. Seasonal flavor offerings
+2. Ingredient inventory
+3. Customer flavor suggestions and allergy concerns

 ## Features

-- Add, view, update, and delete seasonal flavors.
+- **Flavor Management:** Add, view, update, and delete seasonal flavors.
-- Add, view, update, and delete ingredient inventory.
+- **Inventory Management:** Add, view, update, and delete ingredient inventory.
-- Add, view, and delete customer flavor suggestions along with allergy concerns.
+- **Customer Suggestions:** Add, view, and delete customer flavor suggestions, including any allergy information.

-## Requirements
+## Requirements or Tech Stack

 - Python 3.x
 - Django 3.x or higher